What Are the Risk Factors for Malignant Mesothelioma?

 Mesotheliomas related to asbestos exposure take a long time to develop.
 The time between first exposure to asbestos and diagnosis of mesothelioma is usually between 20 and 50 years.
 Unfortunately, the risk of mesothelioma does not go down over time after the exposure to asbestos stops.
 The risk appears to be lifelong.

-For more detailed information on asbestos, see Asbestos.
+For more detailed information on asbestos, see Asbestos and Cancer Risk.

 Zeolites are minerals chemically related to asbestos.
 An example is erionite, which is common in the rocks and soil in parts of Turkey.
 High mesothelioma rates in these areas are believed to be caused by exposure to this mineral.